Generic Strategies for Chemical Space Exploration: Transformation by Partial Rule Application

 We define the application of a rule $p$ to a graph state $F$ in the following manner.
 Let $H'$ be all connected graphs derivable from $U(F)$ with $p$ such that at least one graph from $S(U)$ is being transformed in each derivation:

 The result $F' = p(F)$ is such that

 That is, the resulting universe contains the input universe and all derived graphs, and the resulting subset contains all new graphs which was not known before.
 The removal of known graphs from the output subset is motivated by the goal of exploring the underlying network of derivations.
-However, this specific behaviour is not always desired so an alternate definition can be used (see Section~\ref{sec:altRuleApp}).

 With the definition above we rewrite our initial example as; find $F_2 = p(F_1)$ for $F_1 = p(F)$ and $S(F) = U(F) = \mathfrak{U}$.
 The application $p(F_1)$ can now only discover derivations with at least one graph from $S(F_1)$, which by definition contains only new graphs.
 Therefore, only new derivations are found.
 Fig.~\ref{fig:doubleRuleGraphSets} contains a visualization of the example.